Nilesh Shah to head IFSCA's expert panel on investment funds

-New Delhi, May 25 (IANS) The International Financial Services Centres Authority (IFSCA) has constituted an Expert Committee on Investment Funds under the chairmanship of Kotak Mahindra Asset Management Co Ltd MD Nilesh Shah.
+New Delhi: The International Financial Services Centres Authority (IFSCA) has constituted an Expert Committee on Investment Funds under the chairmanship of Kotak Mahindra Asset Management Co Ltd MD Nilesh Shah.

 The committee will recommend the authority on the roadmap for the funds industry in the International Financial Services Centres (IFSCs).